bvakoc/Notebooks-CR-OCT-Sampling-public/README.md

 </i>
 -->

 This GitHub repository provides a simulation tool as Supplementary Material to our paper entitled *RF Properties of Circular-Ranging OCT Signals*.
-An interested reader will be able to produce and study CR-OCT signals as produced by a monotonically stepped frequency comb source (MSFCS).
+An interested reader will be able to produce and study signals in the RF domain as produced by a monotonically stepped frequency comb source (MSFCS).

 * The link below initiates a self-running simulation based on Jupyter Notebook (Python3).
 No installation of Jupiter Notebooks, Python or prior knowledge of Pyton is required.
 * Starting the server (based on <a href="https://mybinder.org" target="_blank">MyBinder</a>) for the first time may take up to 10 minutes.